jebaSat/DevOpsHOL/lab1And2/lab-2-multi-stage-deployments.md

 NOTE: If the Release fails with error "ERROR_FILE_IN_USE", execute [these steps](#errors).

 # Use approvals and gates to control your deployment

 [Add Approvals and Gates](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deploy-using-approvals?view=azure-devops)

-Add pre deployment approval to control promotion from Staging to Production Add gate on 'Active Bugs' = 0
+Add pre deployment approval to control promotion from Staging to Production Add your id as Approver name.
+Usually In real time project, you can add many approvers based on your requirments.
+Add gate on 'Active Bugs' = 0

 # Shortcut